trike33/42piscineBCN/README.md

 I will be updating this repo for all my efforts conducted to pass the 42 piscine of Barcelona.
 All the uploaded scripts here will pass `norminette`, `https://github.com/42school/norminette`(i will attach a screenshot PoC on each project/exercise) and a screenshot PoC of the Mini Moulinette(`https://github.com/k11q/mini-moulinette`).

 This piscine began the 17/3/2025 and ends on 11/4/2025.

+This work was enough to pass this piscine and its exams, hope it helps!
+You can find my work through the 42cursus at this [repo](https://github.com/trike33/42cursus).